What attracts silverfish?

 What damage do silverfish cause?

 The main entry points come from water damaged walls, sills, so having silverfish will mean that those points will grow bigger and cause problems in the future.
 These insects also feed on starch that is found in wallpaper, damage book bindings and all sorts of paper.
-They make holes in upholstered furniture and old clothing, like your grandma’s traditional wedding dress and can even eat toothpaste (strange, we know).
+They make holes in upholstered furniture and old clothing.

 Even if your food is not necessarily their food, they can still get in contact with it while they are eating your cereal cardboard box or while sleeping in a dark kitchen cabinet.
 Dead silverfish can be just as dangerous as the live ones so we suggest that you regularly clean up all places where you store your food.